Nocks/explore-us-bikeshare-data/README.md

 - counts of each user type
 - counts of each gender (only available for NYC and Chicago)
 - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+### 5 Display raw data to the user
+- Display raw data to the user, upon their request.
+- Ask if user wants to see more, and display the next 5 rows.
+- Keep doing the above till user says no.